miherna2-te/TELESCOPE_CTX/README.md

 These libraries can be installed via pip using the `requirements.txt` file.

-## How to Use
+## Usage Instructions

+Follow these steps to run the script:

+1. Open a command line terminal.

+2. Navigate to the directory containing the `telescope.py` script.

+For example, if the script is in a directory called `my_scripts` in your home directory, you would navigate there with the command `cd ~/my_scripts` on macOS or `cd \Users\YourUsername\my_scripts` on Windows.
+Please replace `YourUsername` with your actual username.

-The script can be run from a command line terminal using the following command:
+3. Once inside the directory, you can run the script with the following command:

 ```
 python telescope.py
 ```

-Once the script is running, you will be prompted to enter your commands at the `telescope#` prompt.
-The script accepts the following commands:
+4. After launching the script, you'll be greeted with the `telescope#` prompt.
+Here, you can enter the following commands:

 - `debug enabled`: Enables debug mode.
 - `debug disabled`: Disables debug mode.